 Experience and specification

-When choosing between shortlisted companies, ask about the relevant experience because it’s irrational to expect that the company specializing in let say telemedicine would build a stellar ATS.
+When choosing between shortlisted trading software development companies, ask about the relevant experience because it’s irrational to expect that the company specializing in let say telemedicine would build a stellar ATS.

 Figure out if the vendor has similar projects in the portfolio.
 What’s now with these projects?
 Is there an experienced BA in the company who has worked on industry-specific projects?
 Is he/she capable to clearly convey your requirements to the development team?